iHansy/responsive-portfolio/responsivenotes.md

 [] Learn single page application, how to link to page sections ect [] Learn about a contact me form, use "email.js"?
-[] Start on other sections, start with mobile first
+[] Start on other sections, start with mobile first [x] Refactor CSS files to each section

-[] Refactor CSS files to each section
+[] Add an "easter egg" animation game

 ---------------------------------